chapel-lang/chapel/doc/rst/technotes/remote.rst

 .. warning::

   This work is under active development.
-As such, the interface and behavior of tremote variables is unstable and expected to change.
+As such, the interface and behavior of remote variables is unstable and expected to change.

 .. contents::